from the Meet the Orchestra Index

 Hey Kid's, It's a Glockenspiel

-Glockenspiel is a German word which means "bell play".
+Glockenspiel is a German word which means "bell play."
 The glockenspiel is similar to the German carillon and the French celesta.
-However, the carrillon and celesta are played using a keyboard while the glockenspiel is played with mallets.
+However, the carillon and celesta are played using a keyboard while the glockenspiel is played with mallets.
 Unlike most percussion instruments, the glockenspiel produces a pitch when struck.

 To make a sound on the glockenspiel the player must strike a bar with a mallet.
 When the player strikes a bar with a hard mallet, the glockenspiel produces a bright and sharp sound.
 When the player strikes a bar with a soft mallet a more muted sound is produced.

 The glockenspiel is similar to the xylophone, though its bars are made of steel, and it plays notes that are much higher.
 The glockenspiel begins in a metal shop where the bars are cut and shaped in various lengths.
 Longer bars play low notes while the shorter bars play high notes.
 After the bars are carefully tuned, they are arranged from largest to smallest like a piano keyboard and then attached to its base.

 The glockenspiel is a member of the percussion family.
 The percussion family includes the timpani, snare drum, bass drum, xylophone, glockenspiel, chimes, gong, cymbals, and many smaller percussion instruments.